Jackie247/weather-app/README.md

 Live Preview: In development

-This will be my <a href='https://www.theodinproject.com/lessons/node-path-javascript-weather-app'>weather app</a> project on The Odin Project curriculum.
+This will be my <a href='https://www.theodinproject.com/lessons/node-path-javascript-weather-app'>weather app</a> for The Odin Project curriculum.

 Users will be able to search a location and display the relevant weather data from that location.